dashpay/docs/developers/translating.rst

 In general, languages with minimal regional variantion are to be translated into the common language (rather than regional) target.
 Portuguese, for example, is simply translated into the ``pt`` target language, rather than two separate target languages ``pt_BR`` and ``pt_PT``, for Portuguese as spoken in Brazil and Portugal, respectively.
 As Dash grows, these languages may be separated out into their regional variants by proofreaders, depending on demand.
-Exceptions to this rule apply where the written language is objectively different, such as ``zh_CN`` and ``zh_TW`` for Simplified Chinese and Traditional Chinese.
+Exceptions to this rule apply where the same spoken language is written differently, such as ``zh_CN`` and ``zh_TW`` for Simplified Chinese and Traditional Chinese.

 Keeping translations consistent over time as multiple translators work on each target language is a very important part of delivering a quality